Tealium/integration-hybris/README.md

     3. \<tealiumIQ:tealium/\> after the \<body\> tag
  - ${HYBRIS_BIN}/custom/tealiumIQ/project.properties by changing:
    1. tealiumIQ.account, tealiumIQ.profile, and tealiumIQ.target to your tealiumIQ specific information.
+    2. modify tealiumIQ.utagSyncEnabled to =1 if you want to enable utag.sync.js injection into the \<head\>
-6. Recompile and restart hybris.
+6. Rebuild and restart hybris.